leonardr/olipy/README.md

 queneau.py
 ----------

-A library for Queneau assembly, a technique pioneered by Raymond Queneau in his 1961 book "Cent mille milliards de poèmes" ("One hundred million million poems").
+A module for Queneau assembly, a technique pioneered by Raymond Queneau in his 1961 book "Cent mille milliards de poèmes" ("One hundred million million poems").
 Queneau assembly randomly creates new texts from a collection of existing texts with identical structure.